Charles Eisenstein

-Charles Eisenstein (born 1967) is an American public speaker and author.
-His work covers a wide range of topics, including the history of human civilization, economics, spirituality, and the ecology movement.
+Charles Eisenstein (born 1967) is an American public speaker, author, and activist.
+His books include The Ascent of Humanity, Sacred Economics, and The More Beautiful World Our Hearts Know is Possible.

+Eisenstein's work covers a wide range of topics, including the history of human civilization, economics, spirituality, and the ecology movement.
 Key themes explored include anti-consumerism, interdependence, and how myth and narrative influence culture.
 According to Eisenstein, global culture is immersed in a destructive "story of separation", and one of the main goals of his work is to present an alternative "story of interbeing".
-Much of his work draws on ideas from Eastern philosophy and the spiritual teachings of various indigenous peoples.
-Eisenstein has been involved in the Occupy, New Economy, and permaculture movements.
+Much of his work draws on ideas from Eastern philosophy, the spiritual teachings of various indigenous peoples, and New Age themes.

+As an activist, Eisenstein has been involved in the Occupy and New Economy movements.
+He has promoted eco-villages, permaculture, local currencies, gift economies, economic degrowth and universal basic income.
+Eisenstein was a senior advisor for Robert F. Kennedy Jr.'s 2024 presidential campaign.